-We deliver wellbeing workshops that inspire young people to improve their mental health through creative outlets.
+We deliver informative and entertaining workshops for up to 30 pupils, inspiring young people to improve their mental health through creative outlets

-The sessions are designed to demonstrate the importance of creative outlets such as music, art, drama and dance in achieving and maintaining wellbeing and emotional resilience.
-Through live performances, songwriting and pupil participation, Retune teaches young people ways to unlock their imaginations, inspiring them to pursue their passions and achieve harmony and balance.
+Through live performance, open discussion and pupil participation, Retune’s wellbeing workshops demonstrate the importance of using creative outlets such as music, art, drama, dance and writing to maintain wellbeing and build emotional resilience.
+Retune teaches young people how to unlock their imaginations, inspiring them to pursue their passions and achieve mental harmony in the process.
 Sometimes we all feel out of tune, and small adjustments can take us back to where we need to be.

 What The Pupils Said They Learned: